990adjustments/C4DPluginTemplate/README.md

-CenterCut
+C4DPluginTemplate
 =========

 Description
 -----------

-CenterCut is a [Cinema 4D](http://www.maxon.net) script that toggles the center-cut safe zones in 16:9 viewers.
+Just a starting template for developing Maxon Cinema 4D plugins.
-This python script will show where cropping will occur on non-widescreen displays.
-It will also toggle the viewer border opacity between 10% and 90%.
+Adjust to taste.

 Installation & Usage
 --------------------

-Just place script and icon in your scripts directory.
+Just fill in the blanks and place in your Cinema 4D plugins directory.

 Legal
 -----